alice-lorenzi/Group-project/rdf.md

 <h2 style="color:#ff0000;">Triple of the Second missing information</h2>

-During the analysis of the ArCo dataset, we observed that the resource describing the Ospedale del Ceppo does not contain any value for the property **a-cd:hasUse** ([https://w3id.org/arco/ontology/context-description/hasUse](https://w3id.org/arco/ontology/context-description/hasUse)).
+During the analysis of the ArCo dataset, we observed that the resource describing the Ospedale del Ceppo does not contain any value for the property [**a-cd:hasUse**](https://w3id.org/arco/ontology/context-description/hasUse).
 This represents an instance-level completeness gap, as the property is not instantiated for the resource despite being relevant for describing the functional history of a cultural property.

 The property **a-cd:hasUse** is used in the ArCo ontology to represent the different functions or uses of a cultural property over time.
 It allows describing how a site or monument has been used, both in its current state and across different historical phases, thus supporting the reconstruction of its functional evolution.

 In particular, **a-cd:hasUse** may refer to both **historical uses** and **current uses** of a cultural property.
 However, for the purpose of this task, **we focus exclusively on the current use**, while historical uses are intentionally excluded from the scope of this enrichment.

-This choice allows us to maintain a consistent and well-defined modelling perspective, focusing on the present function of the Ospedale del Ceppo ([https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b](https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b)) while leaving the reconstruction of past uses to future extensions of the dataset.
+This choice allows us to maintain a consistent and well-defined modelling perspective, focusing on the present function of the [**Ospedale del Ceppo**](https://w3id.org/arco/resource/Site/4215fe83165269413c37c21663c3d94b) while leaving the reconstruction of past uses to future extensions of the dataset.

 <h2 style="color:#ff0000;">Few-shot and chain of thought prompting techniques</h2>